Regularity for almost minimizers of a one-phase Bernoulli-type functional in Carnot Groups of step two: Dichotomy results

 These observations conclude the proof of the inductive step and establish \eqref{bounds-qk}.

-{\em Step 2: Morrey-Campanato estimates.} We now want to exploit the Morrey-Campanato estimate of Theorem \ref{theo-isomorph-Campanato-spaces-Holder-spaces} here applied to the function $\Hnabla u-\bq$, with the following choices In order to do this, we claim that, for every $B\subset B_{1/2}$,
+{\em Step 2: Morrey-Campanato estimates.} We now want to exploit the Morrey-Campanato estimates of Theorem \ref{theo-isomorph-Campanato-spaces-Holder-spaces}, here applied to the function $\Hnabla u-\bq$, with the following choices To this end, we claim that, for every $B\subset B_{1/2}$ such that $\overline{B}\subset B_{1/2}$,

-up to renaming $C>0$, where the infimum is taken over all the constant horizontal sections $\bxi:\G\to H\G$ as in \eqref{b-xi}.
+where the infimum is taken over all the constant horizontal sections $\bxi:\G\to H\G$ as in \eqref{b-xi} and $C>0$ is a positive constant.
+In what follows, $C$ may change from line to line.
+To prove it, we distinguish two cases, either $|B|\ge1$ or $|B|\in(0,1)$.\\ If $|B|\ge1$, we use \eqref{second-alternative-dichotomy} to get